Brief: This complete beginner’s guide shows you multiple ways to install and remove software in Manjaro Linux.

 It’s optional to click the “right arrow” next to the “Apply” button to see the terminal output.

 Now, select the “AUR” tab.
-Now flip the switch.
-Now you will be able to install software from the AUR and keep them up-to-date.
+Now flip the switch (toggle it on).
+Now, you will be able to install software from the AUR and keep them up-to-date.

 Remove Software in Manjaro Linux with Pamac